Umoja

 During the academic year, an Umoja Scholar must meet two or more of the following criteria:

-• Enroll in or has been enrolled in an Umoja-supported class
+• Enroll in or has been enrolled in an Umoja-supported class. *First year students must enroll in Umoja FYS and Umoja ENG101.

 Application Process